 Non-compete laws are currently under increasing scrutiny.
 Earlier this year, President Biden issued an executive order encouraging the FTC to “curtail the unfair use of non-compete clauses.”

 If your company is currently using a non-compete, what does this mean for you?
-While the FTC is not outright banning non-competes, they will begin to reign in unfair use, which is why right now is a good time to review how your company is using non-compete law.
+While the FTC is not outright banning non-competes, they may begin to reign in unfair use, which is why right now is a good time to review how your company is using non-compete law.

 These limitations include: